BenBoZ/benboz.github.io/_posts/blog/2017-01-24-What-are-bugs.md

 # A short history of bugs

 Let's start with defining what bugs are.
 The term _Bug_ is actually not from recent years.
-The term was already known to Edison in 1878:
+The term was already known to Thomas Edison in 1878:

 > __Bugs__ -- as such little faults and difficulties are called --
 > show themselves and months of intense watching, study and labor are